Simple Interest Calculator

 When this calculator is the right tool

-Use simple-interest calculation when: reviewing a flat-rate personal loan quote, working out interest on a short-term informal loan, understanding a bridge or development finance product, or cross-checking an unfamiliar product to see if the advertised rate makes sense.
+Use simple-interest calculation when: reviewing a flat-rate personal loan quote, working out interest on a short-term informal loan, understanding a bridge or development finance product, or cross-checking an unfamiliar product to see if the advertised rate applies.
 For savings, mortgages, credit cards, and any long-term investment, use the compound-interest calculator instead — it's the honest model for those.

 What this tool doesn't model